RatInABox-Lab/RatInABox/README.md

 ## Example Scripts
 In the folder called [demos](./demos/) we provide numerous script and demos which will help when learning `RatInABox`.
 In approximate order of complexity, these include:
-* [simple_example.ipynb](./demos/simple_example.ipynb): a very simple tutorial for importing RiaB, initilising an Environment, Agent and some PlaceCells, running a brief simulation and outputting some data.
+* [simple_example.ipynb](./demos/simple_example.ipynb): a very simple tutorial for importing RiaB, initialising an Environment, Agent and some PlaceCells, running a brief simulation and outputting some data.
+Code copied here for convenience.
 ```python
 import ratinabox #IMPORT
 from ratinabox.Environment import Environment